lantrannk/salon-appointment/example/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Environment

+1. Flutter SDK
+2. Visual Studio Code

+## Example

+1. Fetch API for to-do list and user list
+2. Show a to-do list page
+3. Filter the list by completion by the button on the app bar